Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Hyperparameters

 \section{Hyperparameters}

 Our POC is training-free, validation-free, and requires no human intervention.
-The only hyperparameter is $k$, representing the number of top predictions from the expert model that are used to query the LMM.
-We set $k$ to 5 by default in our experiments and compare the performance of different $K$ values in \cref{tab:ablate_topk_detail}.
+The only hyperparameter is $k$, representing the number of top predictions from the expert model that are used to prompt the LMM.
+We set $k$ to 5 by default in our experiments.
+We postpone the analysis of $k$ Section \ref{sec:detailed_results} (ref. \cref{tab:ablate_topk_detail} therein).
 Below, we detail the hyperparameters for learning the few-shot expert models.

-{\bf Few-shot-FT expert.} Following our validation-free protocol, we directly adopt the hyperparameters reported in the literature \cite{liu2025few} to our datasets without further tuning.
-Specifically, for foundational VLMs such as OpenCLIP \cite{cherti2023reproducible} and BioCLIP \cite{stevens2024bioclip}, we first initialize the classifier weights using the text embeddings of the class names \cite{parashar2024neglected} and then finetune both the visual encoder and classifier head using few-shot labeled data.
-We adopt a learning rate of 1e-4 for the classifier and a smaller learning rate of 1e-6 for the visual encoder to preserve the pretrained features \cite{wortsman2022robust}.
-We use a batch size of 32, weight decay of 1e-2, \emph{AdamW} optimizer, and a cosine annealing learning rate scheduler for training.
-We train the model for 20 epochs.
-For the DINOv2 backbone, we adopt the same hyperparameters except for initializing the classifier by linear probing on the few-shot data for 50 epochs.
+{\bf Few-shot-FT expert.} Following the established validation-free few-shot learning protocol \cite{liu2025few}, we directly adopt the hyperparameters and the few-shot learning pipeline reported in \cite{liu2025few}.
+Specifically, for foundational VLMs such as OpenCLIP \cite{cherti2023reproducible} and BioCLIP \cite{stevens2024bioclip}, it first initializes the classifier weights using the text embeddings of the class names \cite{parashar2024neglected} and then finetunes both the visual encoder and classifier head using few-shot labeled data.
+It adopts a learning rate of 1e-4 for the classifier and a smaller learning rate of 1e-6 for the visual encoder to preserve the pretrained features \cite{wortsman2022robust}.
+It uses a batch size of 32, weight decay of 1e-2, \emph{AdamW} optimizer, and a cosine annealing learning rate scheduler to train the model for 20 epochs.
+For the DINOv2 ViT-B/14 backbone, we adopt the same hyperparameters except for initializing the classifier by linear probing on the few-shot data for 50 epochs.
 For models pretrained on ImageNet \cite{deng2009imagenet} or iNaturalist \cite{inat2021}, we adopt the hyperparameters from \cite{su2021realistic}, using a learning rate of 1e-3 for both backbone and classifier.
-Similarly, we initialize the classifier by linear probing on few-shot labeled data.
+Similarly, it initializes the classifier by linear probing on few-shot labeled data.

-{\bf Other FSL methods.} We run other FSL methods by implementing them with the OpenCLIP ViT-B/32 \cite{cherti2023reproducible} model using their reported hyperparameters for all datasets.
+{\bf Other FSL methods.} We run other FSL methods using the OpenCLIP ViT-B/32 \cite{cherti2023reproducible} model with their reported hyperparameters for all datasets.